danilorodrigues128/Artificial-Neural-Network-Library/README.md

 - Copy the ['include'](ANNL) folder to your project directory

-- Include all the downloaded files in your project
+- Include all the downloaded files to your project

 - Add to the top of your 'main.cpp' file:
 ```cpp